vlado-github/BoredGames/README.md

 ### 📧 Player Profiles
 - **Anonymous:** play without registration by using ephemeral session
-- **Registered:** create account to keep your scores and library of your favorite games
+- **Registered:** create account to keep your scores, connect with your friends and make a library of your favorite games

 ### 📱 Mobile-Friendly
 - **Cross Platform:** runs in any browser natively